Why Teach Recognition of Letters in Early Childhood

 All those same things are true for letter sounds as well.
 This means that children should be able to automatically and accurately say letter names and sounds in isolation and within context of words and sentences.

 In addition, research has shown that learning letters and playing with letters frequently leads to an interest in their sounds and in reading.
 That’s one of the greatest benefits of having a literacy rich environment!
+Read the article: The Big four of Preschool Literacy Instruction.

 Many letter names share an auditory link with their sounds, thus effectively doing double duty as it helps bridge the gap between phonemic awareness and letter recognition to other phonics skills.

-How to Teach Letter Recognition in Preschool
+How to Develop Letter Recognition in Preschool

 There are a couple of important strategies to utilize when teaching letter recognition in preschool.